xcore/sc_sdram_burst/README.rst

 * Add build options for 8 and 4 bit data bus width
 * Improve clock speed to 25 MHz
+* Rework sdram burst write and read code to used fully timestamped IO and deprecate the p_sdram_gate mechanism

 Firmware Overview